 Full Service Dentistry

-Some oral breathing devices supply electrical stimulation to the throat muscles to prevent the airway from collapsing when you sleep.
-Research shows that oral breathing devices can reduce snoring.
+Some oral breathing devices stimulate the throat muscles with electricity to keep the airway from collapsing as you sleep.
+Oral breathing devices have been shown to reduce snoring in studies.

-Oral appliances are most effective in the treatment of mild to moderate sleep apnea although they do provide a treatment alternative for patients with severe OSA who cannot or will not tolerate positive airway pressure therapy.
-Despite their double-retainer-like appearance, oral appliances are said to be comfortable to wear.
+Oral appliances are most useful in the treatment of mild to moderate sleep apnea, but they can also be used in the treatment of severe OSA patients who cannot or will not tolerate positive airway pressure therapy.
+Oral appliances, despite their double-retainer-like look, are claimed to be comfortable to wear.
 An oral appliance and CPAP are sometimes used together to treat more severe sleep apnea.

-In the United States, oral devices to treat OSA cannot be sold over the counter.
-They must be prescribed by a physician and fitted by a dentist, oral surgeon or ENT who has sleep medicine experience.
+Oral devices to treat OSA are not available over the counter in the United States.
+They must be prescribed by a physician and fitted by a sleep medicine-trained dentist, oral surgeon, or ENT.